Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Problem Definition

 Considering lag and exogenous variables, the input vector $\mathbf{X}_i^j$ for $j_{th}$ day and $i_{th}$ interval is thus defined as follows.

 where,

 We consider the ML model of the form $\hat{y}_i^t=\hat{f}(\mathbf{X}_i^j)$, where $\hat{f}$ is a real-valued function approximated by ML models.
-The usual assumption on the residual errors of such a model here denoted by $z_i^j=y_i^j-\hat{y}_i^j$\nomenclature[N 8]{\(z_i^j\)}{Observed residual error of the ML model $z_i^j=y_i^j -\hat{y}_i^j$} is that they are IID.
+The usual assumption on the residual errors of such a model here denoted by $z_i^j=y_i^j-\hat{y}_i^j$ is that they are IID.
 As can be seen in Figure \ref{fig:res_err}, the residuals are centered around $0$ and the variance of the residuals is higher in the months of January to March, decreases until July, and again increases from August to December.
 This residual pattern follows the electricity demand with higher variance during the days of higher electricity demand and vice versa, representing non-stationarity.